Programming-Notes-all-languages/CPP-Notes/README.md

     <a>A variable that has not been initialized is called an <em>uninitialized variable</em></a>
     <ul>
       <li>
-        <a>Printing out an uninitialized variable to the console causes a random value to be stored into the variable's memory address</a>
+        <a>Printing out an uninitialized variable to the console causes a random value to be stored in the variable's memory address</a>
       </li>
     </ul>
   </li>